Engagement

 Configure:

-- Daily cap — max auto-replies per day per account (default 50).
+- Daily cap — max drafts generated per UTC day (default 50).
+Hard cap, enforced at the start of every drafter tick.

 How it works

-- Build context: the comment, the post, your tone notes, last 5 replies you’ve sent (style anchor).
+minCommentLength, commented in the last 24 hours. - Build context: the comment, the full post, your tone notes, and your last 5 sent replies on this account.

 Frequently asked questions